How to Engage Employees in the Workplace

 - Ask questions: Open a dialogue with employees.
 Managers are known for speaking statements and giving assignments, but asking questions will keep the lines of communication open and flowing in duel directions, making for a more cohesive and engaged workplace.

 - Stop, collaborate and listen: Managers delegate work to their team members on a daily basis.
-It is part of their job description as manager, but the most important step of creating an effective and engaged business strategy among employees is collaboration.
+It is part of their job description as a manager, but the most important step of creating an effective and engaged business strategy among employees is collaboration.
 Work with your team members and position yourself as a creative ally.
-Allow your employees a chance to offer input, suggestions and solutions to the work at hand.
+Allow your employees a chance to offer input, suggestions, and solutions to the work at hand.
 When they can create they are intimately involved and feel connected.

 With nearly 60% of all workers claiming to feel disengaged and detached within the workplace, it is imperative for employers to implement a business strategy for increasing the engagement level of employees.
-By doing this, a manager is enabling team members to leave behind a clock in and clock out transactional employee like mind set.